A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Introduction

+The following remarks show that the degree condition and length condition in Theorem \ref{song2} are both best possible.

-\emph{Remark\quad $1$.} It is not meaningful to ask for the minimum out-degree (or similarly, minimum in-degree) condition of a digraph $D$ which ensures that $D$ is $H$-linked.
-Indeed, let $D$ be the digraph obtained from a complete digraph $D_0$ of order $n-1$ by adding a new vertex $x$, which sends an arc to every vertex in $D_0$, where a complete digraph is a digraph with all possible arcs.
-Obviously, $\delta^+(D)\geq n-2$, but it is not even $\overrightarrow{K_2}$-linked.
+\emph{Remark $1$.} It is not meaningful to seek a condition based solely on the minimum out-degree (or similarly, minimum in-degree) of a digraph $D$ to ensure that $D$ is $H$-linked.
+To illustrate this, consider the following construction: let $D$ be the digraph obtained from a complete digraph $D_0$ of order $n-1$ by adding a new vertex $x$ that sends an arc to every vertex in $D_0$.
+Here, a complete digraph is defined as a digraph containing all possible arcs.
+Clearly, $\delta^+(D)\geq n-2$, but $D$ is not even $\overrightarrow{K_2}$-linked.
+This demonstrates that high minimum out-degree (or in-degree) alone is insufficient to guarantee $H$-linkage.